-The story of JOINS in SQL is to get data from many tables.
-Actually in DB2 there are both LEFT and RIGHT outer JOINS present.
+The concept of JOINS in SQL is to get data from multiple Tables.
+In DB2, you can find two types of outer joins – LEFT outer and RIGHT outer JOINS.

 SELECT D.DEPTNO, D.DEPTNAME, D.MGRNO, E.LASTNAME FROM DEPT D LEFT JOIN EMP E ON D.MGRNO = E.EMPNO